nobuyukinyuu/PhaseEngine/README.md

 * Operator parameter specification is separated from its implementation, allowing more tracker-like control over individual notes (temporarily override params)
 * More traditional LFO;  Reface-style rate table.
 * Variable-length microsample oscillator.
+* Automatic wiring of algorithms based on simpler connection descriptions, with algorithm presets from several classic FM synths.

 ## To be implemented
 * Chip clocking to match various audio output rates, perhaps with optional sample interpolation